Norwegian Getaway Review

-It’s irrelevant really, as there are certialy more dining choices than any other cruise line and more than you can sample on Getaway’s normal 7 night cruise itinerary.
+It’s irrelevant really, as there are certainly more dining choices than any other cruise line and more than you can sample on Getaway’s normal 7 night cruise itinerary.

 The Main Dining Rooms

-Epic and Breakaway’s main dining room, the Manhattan (at the stern of deck 7) has been re-branded on Getaway as the ‘Tropicana’.
+Getaway’s Manhattan room (at the stern of deck 7) has re-branded on Getaway as the ‘Tropicana’ are given a Miami-ish make-over, although still not dissimilar to Breakaway & Epic’s version.
 Like the others, It is arguably one of the most attractive rooms at sea.
-It is of the inclusive dining options and the largest dining room on-board.
-The décor has been slightly Miami-fied.
 It has large floor to ceiling windows and a large wooden dance floor, with a stage for a band.
 The centre part is a double height room .
 Cagney’s and Moderno Churrascaria (surcharge dining) are located above the Tropicana and overlook the dance floor through windows.

-Occasionally extra tables are put on Tropicana’s dance floor which unfortunately spoils the whole concept.
+Occasionally extra tables are put on manhattans dance floor which unfortunately spoils the whole concept.